 Where to sleep: Hôtels, B&B and camping are on the way.
-Just make sure to plan it in advance because some of them right on the way but others require some détours!
-Touristic season from April to October in Brittany.
+Just make sure to plan it in advance because some of them are right on the way but others require some detours!
+The touristic season is from April to October in Brittany.

 How to get there: Morlaix is reachable by train from Dol de Bretagne.
 Dol-Rennes-Morlaix (2h30).
-But if you come from England you can start the adventure in Roscoff and coming by boat!
+But if you come from England you can start the adventure in Roscoff and come by boat!

-Where to eat: You will find “crêperie” local food, everywhere!
-And for lunch the best is to order a sandwich the morning in a nice frech bakery and to stop with yourbike in a beautiful spot when you feel like it!
+Where to eat: You will find “crêperie” , the local food, everywhere!
+And for lunch the best is to order yourself a sandwich the morning in a nice frech bakery and then stop with your bike in beautiful spots whenever you feel like it!